payne/documentation/quickReference/Java-Quick-Reference.md

 Don't use `$` because it used by the compiler

-You can't use unitialized variables or you'll get an error
+You can't use uninitialized variables or you'll get an error

 You can declare variables anywhere you want